1981

 Just Can't Get Enough it was terrible.
 It was a relief when it came out."[7]

-On July 16 DM had their debut at TOTP, (another source says it
+On 16 July DM had their debut at TOTP, (another source says it

-With Just Can't Get Enough an all time classic
+With Just Can't Get Enough an all-time classic

-was released on September 7, and DM travelled to the continent again.
+was released on 7 September, and DM travelled to the continent again.

-On September 25 they had their first gig in Germany - in the "Markthalle"
+On 25 September they had their first gig in Germany - in the "Markthalle"

-in Hamburg.
-Besides they played in Amsterdam, Brussels and Paris.
+Amsterdam, Brussels and Paris.

-Just Can't Get Enough was the first single to be released in the US.
+Just Can't Get Enough was the first single to be released in the U.S.

 In addition, the single's B-side Any Second Now was the first